-Tom Riddle preserved his memory and a bit of his soul in his diary, which became his first horcrux.
+The Diary of Tom Riddle is a Dark Magic item which preserves his memory and a bit of his soul, and it became his first Horcrux.

-One of the more interesting and dangerous Dark Magic items is the diary of Tom Riddle.
+It is one of the more interesting and dangerous Dark Magic items.
 This simple diary, originally purchased by Riddle in a Muggle shop on Vauxhall Road in London, was actually a Horcrux.
-Tom Riddle, who would soon thereafter become Lord Voldemort, placed one torn piece of his soul into the diary, hoping to preserve the work he'd done for years to find and open the Chamber of Secrets.
+Tom Riddle, who would soon thereafter become Lord Voldemort, placed one torn piece of his soul into the diary, hoping to preserve the work he’d done for years to find and open the Chamber of Secrets.

 The diary appeared blank, but when someone wrote onto its blank pages, Tom Riddle as he was during his years at Hogwarts wrote messages back.
 Lucius Malfoy had kept the diary for years until he had a chance to plant it on Ginny Weasley, slipping it into her Transfiguration textbook.
 Tom used the diary to influence Ginny into reopening the Chamber and loosing the Basilisk.
 Harry Potter defeated this memory version of Tom Riddle by plunging the broken, poisoned fang of the Basilisk into the diary.
 When he did this, all the ink spewed out of it and with it poured out the Dark Magical enchantment (CS17).
 One of Voldemort’s Horcruxes was destroyed.

 Harry discovered in his sixth year during lessons with Dumbledore that Tom Riddle had learned about Horcruxes from Professor Slughorn, who was Head of Slytherin at that time.
 Tom used the knowledge to create a horcrux after Myrtle was killed by the Basilisk in the bathroom (HBP20, HBP23).

 J K Rowling about diaries: